suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 If a manifest includes a dependency that performs a compatibility check, then the dependent manifest MAY include the compatibility check.

 The compatibility check template contains a data dependency: Vendor Identifier and Class Identifier MUST be set prior to executing the template.
-One examples of the full template is included below, however Parameters may be set within a Try-Each block as well.
+One example of the full template is included below, however Parameters may be set within a Try-Each block as well.
 They may also be inherited from a dependent manifest.

 * Common:
     * Set Current Component